mccarthy17mark/mccarthy17mark.github.io/_tutorials/deltaEpsilonLimitDefinition.md

 Once we start dealing with more complicated functions, this proof can become much more complicated.
 I could go through more examples, but some earnest googling will likely do the trick as well.

 The real deal is that we need to become aware of a few more techniques to deal with most functions.
 One common problem is that a large $\epsilon$ can cause us to pick a bad $\delta$ if we're not careful.
 To solve this, our $\delta$ has to be restricted to be the minimum of two values, one dependent on $\epsilon$ and one that's just some arbitrary small number.
-Ultimately limits really only matter locally, not globally... we only care about the behaviour of $f(x)$ arbitrarily close to $c$, not anywhere else.
+Ultimately limits really only matter *locally*, not *globally*... we only care about the behaviour of $f(x)$ arbitrarily close to $c$, not anywhere else.

+A common technique which we almost always have to employ is to break up the absolute value in our inequality like so:

+$$ 0 < |x| < a $$

+$$ -a < x < a , \hspace{1cm} a > 0$$

 ### Limits Involving Infinity